BerlinUnited/berlinunited.github.io/docs/modeling.md

 </figure>

 ## Probabilistic Compass
 We estimate the orientation of the robot on the field based on the detected line edgels utilizing the fact, that all field lines are either orthogonal or parallel to the field.
 Based on the orientations of the particular projected edgels it is possible to estimate the rotation of the robot up to the $\pi$ symmetry.

 We calculate the kernel histogram over the orientations of the particular projected edgels, i.e., edgels in the local coordinates of the robot.
 To utilize the symmetry of the lines we use $\sin$ as distance measure.
 Let $(x_i)_{i=1}^n$ be the set of edgel orientations.
-We calculate the likelihood $S(x)$ for the robot rotation $x\in[-\pi,\pi)$ as shown in the equation [\[eq:compass\]](#eq:compass){reference-type="ref" reference="eq:compass"}.
+We calculate the likelihood $S(x)$ for the robot rotation $x\in[-\pi,\pi)$ as shown in the equation below.

 $$
 \begin{aligned}